pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 permalink: /tutorial/probability_model/
 ---

-Modeling probability and uncertainly is one of the primary objectives of Axle.
+Modeling probability, randomness, and uncertainly is one of the primary objectives of Axle.

-The capabilies are available via four typeclasses and a trait
+The capabilies are available via four typeclasses and one trait

 * Perceivable
-* Region (modeling Sigma Algebra)
+* Region (trait modeling Sigma Algebra)
 * Kolmogorov
 * Bayes
 * Monad (`cats.Monad`)

 ## Creating Probability Models

+There are a few type of probability models in Axle.
+The simplest is the `ConditionalProbabilityTable`, which is used throughout this document.

 `axle.data.Coin.flipModel` demonstrates a very simple probability model for type `Symbol`.